Milestones in Cancer Research and Discovery

 The tumor suppressor gene BRCA2 is cloned.
 Similar to BRCA1, inheriting specific BRCA2 gene mutations greatly increases the risks of breast and ovarian cancer in women and the risks of several other cancers in both men and women.

-The Food and Drug Administration (FDA) approves anastrozole for the treatment of estrogen receptor-positive advanced breast cancer in postmenopausal women.
+FDA approves anastrozole for the treatment of estrogen receptor-positive advanced breast cancer in postmenopausal women.
 Anastrozole is the first aromatase inhibitor (a drug that blocks the production of estrogen in the body) to be approved for cancer therapy.

 1998: NCI-Sponsored Breast Cancer Prevention Trial

 Results of the NCI-sponsored Breast Cancer Prevention Trial show that the antiestrogen drug tamoxifen can reduce the incidence of breast cancer among women who are at increased risk of the disease by about 50%.
 FDA approves tamoxifen to reduce the incidence of breast cancer in women at increased risk.